Search This Blog

 Ottawa, January 2, 2013 — The brand-new Federal Skilled Trades Program begins accepting applications today, announced Citizenship, Immigration and Multiculturalism Minister Jason Kenney.

+“The new Skilled Trades Program will address serious labour shortages that some regions of the country are facing, and will help grow Canada’s economy,” said Minister Kenney.
 “These long-overdue changes are part of the government’s plan to build a fast and flexible immigration system that is responsive to the needs of Canada’s economy.
 Canadian employers have long been asking for ways to get the skilled tradespeople they need to meet demands in many industries across the country.
 We’ve listened to their concerns and created this program in response.”

 In the program’s first year, CIC will accept applications from up to 3,000 people in specific trades.
 The occupation list was designed to reflect current labour market needs and ensure the program delivers a diverse range of skilled tradespeople to fuel Canada’s economy.
 Within the 3,000, there will be no limit on 26 in-demand occupations, while 17 occupations will be subject to sub-limits of 100 applications each.
 In total, there are 43 occupations eligible for the Federal Skilled Trades Program.
 Applications are expected to be processed within 12 months.